 The town of Ironbridge itself has lots to see and do, including museums, outdoor activities and places to eat and drink.
 You could easily spend a weekend in Ironbridge and find plenty of things to entertain you.

-But if you have more time available, you’ll find even more to do within a few miles of Ironbridge.
+But if you have more time available on your holiday in Shropshire, you’ll find even more to do within a few miles of Ironbridge.
 In the villages of Jackfield, Coalbrookdale, Coalport and beyond, there are museums celebrating the area’s industrial heritage, exquisite houses and gardens, and fascinating medieval ruins to explore.

 So read on to find out more about the top things to do in Ironbridge and the surrounding area.

 You can’t visit Ironbridge without visiting the structure which gives the area its name!